JonathanKlimp/Jonathan_MinorApplicationDesign/README.md

 With the current version of the project you can search for medicines or medicine groups for general information.
 This information cannot be saved and printed yet.
 If you are a psychiatrist or a doctor and want to get more detailed information you can click on the button "Voor behandelaren" on the top right, left of the search bar.
-The functionality to make a list of medicines is also not implemented yet.
+The functionality to make a list of medicines is still in development.
 This button now generates a default landing page.
 An exmaple for searching a drug can be seen in the images below: